dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 # From raw reads to expression table
 This file has been written on 22nd of April 2024.
 Maybe it is not update or functional anymore in future.
+Thanks to @elisagold, this pipeline is now compatible with Snakemake version > 8.

 ## 0. Workflow